mapbox/batfish/README.md

 ### vendorModules

 `Array<string>` - Identifiers of npm modules that you want to be added to the vendor bundle.
 The purpose of the vendor bundle is to deliberately group dependencies that change relatively infrequently — so this bundle will stay cached for longer than the others.

 ### webpackLoaders

 `Array<Object>` - Additional loader configuration to pass to Webpack during both Webpack builds (client bundling and HTML generating).
 Each object should be a [Webpack Rule](https://webpack.js.org/configuration/module/#rule).

+**Warning:** You may need remove the extensions for files your new loader(s) handles from [`fileLoaderExtensions`](#fileloaderextensions).

 ### webpackPlugins

 `Array<Object>` - Additional plugin configuration to pass to Webpack during the client bundling task.

+### babelPlugins

+`Array` - Additional plugin configuration to pass to Babel during both Webpack builds (client bundling and HTML generating).
+**You should `require()` your plugins instead of referencing them as strings.**
+Otherwise, Babel might end up looking in the wrong place for the npm package.

 ### babelExclude